Is a Revocable Living Trust right for you? Let’s have a consultation to find out.

 When using a Revocable Living Trust, a Trustee is often a Beneficiary.
 When using an Irrevocable Trust, the Trustee can be a Beneficiary, but this comes at a cost.
 Depending on the type of trust, having the Beneficiary serve as the Trustee could open the trust to attack by creditors.

-Revocable Living Trust might be an excellent estate planning tool for you, but it will take more than a quick review of our website to find out.
+Revocable Living Trust in Vancouver might be an excellent estate planning tool for you, but it will take more than a quick review of our website to find out.
 Luckily, it will not cost you anything to get more information.
 Contact Us to set up a complimentary initial estate planning consultation.
 You can count on one thing; we won’t sell you a Revocable Living Trust unless it fits your estate plan.
 Please read more about our Estate Planning Process throughout this website.

 Experienced, With Reasonable Prices, We Make Estate Planning and Revocable Living Trusts Easier.